semmel/StaticLand/README.md

 @visisoft/staticland
 ====================
 Operations on Algebraic Data Types (ADT) (Either, Maybe, Promise) realised with *free static functions*.
-The static functions do not expect custom-made ADTs but work on *native JavaScript types* as `Array` and `Promise`.
+The static functions do not expect custom-made ADTs but work on the *native JavaScript types* as `Array` and `Promise`.
+Using these native types  means that *@visisoft/staticland* practically gives up on type inspection and leaves that to the calling code.
+This is in line with the characteristics of JavaScript.

 Hello @visisoft/staticland
 --------------------------